Hamilton Logo

 Hamilton Logo History

 The Hamilton emblem is as innovative as the musical itself.
-Its creators wanted even the poster to scream to the world about its unusualness because, in it, hip-hop, rap, rock and roll, and other modern genres are raised to the level of operatic classics.
+Its creators wanted even the poster to scream to the world about its unusualness because hip-hop, rap, rock and roll, and other modern genres are raised to the level of operatic classics.
 Thus, the authors intended not only to attract the public’s attention but also to convey to them the key leitmotif of the production, to convey its essence in the logo.
 He points out that man is great; he can conquer the stars.

 What is Hamilton?